Teklitt/bear-market/README.md

-# Getting Started with Create React App
+# Getting Started with BearPath CodeBase

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+open your terminal on your computer and clone this repository

+In your terminal:

+### `cd bear-market`

+### `npm install`

 ### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.